PJM Glossary

 Automatic Generation Control (AGC)

-Equipment that automatically adjusts a Control Area's generation to maintain its interchange schedule plus its share of frequency regulation.
+Equipment that automatically adjusts a control area's generation to maintain its interchange schedule plus its share of frequency regulation.

 Available Flowgate Capability